walkie/academic-webpage/teaching/cs609-su14/expression-problem.md

 ## Workarounds and non-solutions

-Sometimes there are workarounds.
-For example, you might create an interface with the new operations you want, then extend each existing shape class, implementing the new operations.
+You may be able to come up with some workarounds for the problem cases we identified above.
+For example, you might modularly extend the Java library with a new operation by first creating an interface with the new operations you want, then extending each existing shape class.

 ```java
 public interface HasDiameter {